 ManifestationThis section has been translated automatically.

-NHL occurs mainly in older people: on average, men were 70 years old and women 73 years old at the time of diagnosis.
-But even children can develop NHL.
+NHL mainly occurs in older people: on average, men were 70 years old and women 73 years old at the time of diagnosis, but children can also develop NHL.

-Symptoms of non-Hodgkin's lymphoma, with the exception of primarily cutaneous T-cell lymphomas, are usually characterized by peripheral lymphadenopathy.
+With the exception of primary cutaneous T-cell lymphomas, the symptoms of non-Hodgkin's lymphoma are usually characterized by peripheral lymphadenopathy.
 In some NHL, peripheral circulation of abnormal lymphocytes without lymphadenopathy is predominant.
 The following symptoms may indicate NHL:

-• Extralymphatic infiltrates (e.g. ENT, gastrointestinal tract, skin, CNS)
+- extralymphatic infiltrates (e.g. ENT area, gastrointestinal tract, skin, CNS)

-• Impairment of haematopoiesis with anaemia, fatigue, thrombocytopenia, granulocytopenia, hypogammaglobulinemia, susceptibility to infection
+- Impairment of hematopoiesis with anemia, fatigue, thrombocytopenia, granulocytopenia, hypogammaglobulinemia, susceptibility to infection

-• Inflammatory or non-inflammatory patches, plaques or nodules of the skin
+- Inflammatory or non-inflammatory spots, plaques or nodules on the skin

 DiagnosticsThis section has been translated automatically.